-For all these properties belong to the best activities; and these, or one- the best- of these, we identify with happines: Yet evidently, as we said, it needs the external goods as well; for it is impossible, or not easy, to do noble acts without the proper equipment.
+For all these properties belong to the best activities; and these, or one- the best- of these, we identify with happiness.

+Yet evidently, as we said, it needs the external goods as well; for it is impossible, or not easy, to do noble acts without the proper equipment.
 In many actions we use friends and riches and political power as instruments; and there are some things the lack of which takes the luster from happiness, as good birth, goodly children, beauty; for the man who is very ugly in appearance or ill-born or solitary and childless is not very likely to be happy, and perhaps a man would be still less likely if he had thoroughly bad children or friends or had lost good children or friends by death.
 As we said, then, happiness seems to need this sort of prosperity in addition; for which reason some identify happiness with good fortune, though others identify it with virtue.

-13 Since happiness is an activity of soul in accordance with perfect virtue, we must consider the nature of virtue; for perhaps we shall thus see better the nature of happiness.
+Since happiness is an activity of soul in accordance with perfect virtue, we must consider the nature of virtue; for perhaps we shall thus see better the nature of happiness.
 The true student of politics, too, is thought to have studied virtue above all things; for he wishes to make his fellow citizens good and obedient to the laws.
 As an example of this we have the lawgivers of the Cretans and the Spartans, and any others of the kind that there may have been.
-And if this inquiry belongs to political science, clearly the pursuit of the body but that of the soul; and happiness also we call an activity of soul.
-But if this is so, clearly the student of politics must know somehow the facts about soul, as the man who is to heal the eyes or the body as a whole must know about the eyes or the body; and all the more on accuring browtleder. on acquiring knowledge of the body.
+And if this inquiry belongs to political science, clearly the pursuit of it will be in accordance with our original plan.
+But clearly the virtue we must study is human virtue; for the good we were seeking was human good and the happiness human happiness.
+By human virtue we mean not that of the body but that of the soul; and happiness also we call an activity of soul.
+But if this is so, clearly the student of politics must know somehow the facts about soul, as the man who is to heal the eyes or the body as a whole must know about the eyes or the body; and all the more since politics is more prized and better than medicine; but even among doctors the best educated spend much labor on acquiring knowledge of the body.
 The student of politics, then, must study the soul, and must study it with these objects in view, and do so just to the extent which is sufficient for the questions we are discussing; for further precision is perhaps something more laborious than our purposes require.